LaunchCodeEducation/liftoff/src/modules/career/online-profiles.rst

 Technical Resume Format
 ^^^^^^^^^^^^^^^^^^^^^^^

-For the Apprenticeship Program, we require you to complete a resume using `our template guide <https://docs.google.com/document/d/1Xr0O_ZnNizlWlUsxxCUZHL483NZWV7mmTCbWUhNVm74/view>`_.
-We require resumes of this format in order to enter our Apprenticeship program.
+For the apprenticeship program, we require you to complete a resume using `our template guide <https://docs.google.com/document/d/1Xr0O_ZnNizlWlUsxxCUZHL483NZWV7mmTCbWUhNVm74/view>`_.
+We require resumes of this format in order to enter our apprenticeship program.
 Companies appreciate the shared template and it makes it easier for you to focus on the content of your resume rather than the style

-Upon clicking the link above you will be brought to this page.
+Upon clicking the link above, you will be brought to this page.

 .. figure:: figures/resume-guide.png
    :width: 800px

    LaunchCode Resume Guide

 Read through the entire guide.
-At the bottom you will links to four different templates for individuals with varying backgrounds.
-Choose the option that best describes you.
+At the bottom, you will links to four different templates.
+Choose the option that best describes your background.

 .. figure:: figures/resume-template-links.png
    :width: 800px